How to Reach Norcal Golden Retriever Rescue

 If you need to place your Golden Retriever in a new home, please see our Surrender page and complete our on line Surrender Application .
 An NGRR agent will arrange to meet with you and evaluate your dog.
 We require owners to inform us of any health and behavioral concerns with the dog and to sign a surrender contract giving up all rights to the dog.
 If your dog is deemed adoptable, we will place it in temporary foster care until we can find a new owner.
-We request a donation of $100 to cover expenses associated with placing your dog, but no Golden will be refused if you cannot make a donation
+There is no fee required to surrender your dog.

 Does NGRR Accept all Dogs Offered for Surrender?